routine needed to run the notebook on Google Colab

 print(f"l2 error: {l2_error(input_data[0, 0, :, -1], output[0, 0, :, -1]):.2%}")

-More or less $4\%$ in $l_2$ error, which is really low considering the fact that we use just one convolutional layer and a simple feedforward to decrease the dimension.
-Let's see now some peculiarity of the filter.
+The $l_2$ error is approximately $4\%$, which is quite low considering that we only use one convolutional layer and a simple feedforward network to reduce the dimension.
+Now, let's explore some of the unique features of the filter.

-Suppose we have already the hidden representation and we want to upsample on a differen grid with more points.
-Let's see how to do it:
+Suppose we have a hidden representation and we want to upsample it on a different grid with more points.
+Let's see how we can achieve that:

 # setting the seed